domssilva/A-Common-Sense-Guide-to-Data-Structures-and-Algorithms/chapter18/README.md

 ## Representing graphs

-The most popular and convenient representation of a graph, whether directed or undirected, weighted or unweighted, is an adjacency matrix.
+The most popular and convenient representation of a graph, whether directed or undirected, weighted or unweighted, is the adjacency list.

 * adjacency matrix
     * lookup is O(1)